vanhoangkha/000136-Deploying-Applications-with-AWS-SAM/content/1-authenication-and-storage/1-1-deploy-cognito-and-s3/_index.md

                     - !Ref DocumentStoreBucketName
                     - /protected/*

-  # Create a role for authorized acces to AWS resources.
+  # Create a role for authorized access to AWS resources.
 Control what your user can access.
 This example only allows Lambda invokation
   # Only allows users in the previously created Identity Pool
   CognitoAuthorizedRole:
     Type: "AWS::IAM::Role"